awsdocs/aws-cli-user-guide/doc_source/cli-configure-envvars.md

 If defined, this environment variable overrides the value for the profile setting `ca_bundle`\.
 You can override this environment variable by using the `--ca-bundle` command line parameter\.

 `AWS_CLI_FILE_ENCODING`
 AWS CLI version 2 only\.
 Specifies the encoding used for text files\.
 By default encoding matches your locale\.
-To set encoding different from the locale, use the `AWS_CLI_FILE_ENCODING` environment variable\.
-For example, if you use Windows with default encoding `CP1252`, setting `AWS_CLI_FILE_ENCODING=UTF-8` sets the CLI to open text files using `UTF-8`\.
+To set encoding different from the locale, use the `aws_cli_file_encoding` environment variable\.
+For example, if you use Windows with default encoding `CP1252`, setting `aws_cli_file_encoding=UTF-8` sets the CLI to open text files using `UTF-8`\.

 `AWS_CONFIG_FILE`
 Specifies the location of the file that the AWS CLI uses to store configuration profiles\.
 The default path is `~/.aws/config`\)\.